mvolkmann/blog/src/meteor.md

 JavaScript variables, session storage, and local storage.

 The most common way for a Meteor application to store data is in "collections".
-Meteor collections are associated with a MongoDB collection.
+These are associated with a MongoDB collection.
 They can be accessed from both client and server code.
 When data is added to a collection, updated, or deleted, client code that uses it typically updates automatically.